EESSI/compatibility-layer/ansible/playbooks/README.md

 | prefix_packages | List of additional packages to be installed |
 | python_targets | String consisting of [Gentoo Python targets](https://wiki.gentoo.org/wiki/Project:Python/PYTHON_TARGETS) |
 | symlinks_to_host | List of paths that should get a symlink to the corresponding host path |

-For the default values, see the [defaults file](roles/compatibility_layer/defaults/main.yml).

 ## Running the playbook